konflux-ci/e2e-tests/README.md

 # Setup

 Before executing the e2e suites you need to have deployed App Studio component/s to your cluster.
+Find more infor about how to deploy
+Red Hat App Studio at: <https://github.com/redhat-appstudio/infra-deployments>

 Log into your openshift cluster, using `oc login -u <user> -p <password> <oc_api_url>.`